Aliu calls Flames coach’s apology ‘misleading, insincere’

 Former NHL player Georges Laraque tweeted: “The @NHLFlames and the @NHL can now finally conclude their investigation and fire him, what more can they need after this…?”

 Aliu tweeted Monday that Peters directed racial slurs toward him when both were with the American Hockey League’s Rockford IceHogs, the Chicago Blackhawks’ top farm team, in 2009-10.
-Aliu said Peters “dropped the N bomb several times” because he didn’t like the player’s choice of music.
+Aliu, who was born in Nigeria but raised in Ukraine and Canada, said Peters “dropped the N bomb several times” because he didn’t like the player’s choice of music.

 Peters did not coach the Flames on Wednesday night when Calgary won in Buffalo against the Sabres.
 Afterward, Treliving said the Flames’ investigation was ongoing.